Chester-King/Sol-StackExchange-XP/crawlops/README.md

 The **crawlops** gives insight on how can we read question data from Solana StackExchange webpage by using BeautifulSoup.

 * The `crawlpage.py` has a script which crawls the given URL solana stackExchange page and prints `Question Title`, `Question Upvotes`, `Number Of Answers`, `UNIX timestamp of when the question was created`
+* The script also fetches the accepted answer and its author.
+In case no answer is accepted it returns the upvotes and authors of all the answers